ChangHChen/run_python_local/README.md

 1. Runs code directly on your local Python interpreter (not in a sandbox)
 2. Has full access to your local filesystem through a configurable mount point
 3. Can run existing Python files, not just code strings
-4. Installs dependencies using your system's pip
+4. Automatically detects and installs missing dependencies

 ## Usage